ncmd/cavalry/readme.md

 - edited 'react-ga' dist/react-ga.js
 - create analytics.js, replace all www.google-analytics.com with "+location.host+"/analytics
 - put analytics.js in public/ directory
+- NOTE: If google analytics is not working in production; follow steps below
 - setup firebase client to rewrite to a function: redirectHeroku for production
 ```
  "rewrites": [